VargaJoe/sn-magazine/docs/implementation-tasks.md

   - [x] Implemented stable element caching in page-leisure-simple.js using useRef(Map) to cache component elements by componentId, preventing remounts that cause hook count mismatches and 'Rendered fewer hooks than expected' errors
   - [x] Cleaned up unused imports and fixed JSX comment syntax in manual-list-news-half.js
   - [x] Build succeeded with only minor warnings in unrelated files, app ready for testing to validate stable renders and no hook errors
+### Technical Tasks - Layout Memoization Optimization
+  - [x] Added React.memo to all dynamic layout components (page-vanilla.js, page-wide.js, page-explore.js, page-mirror.js, page-double.js, page-error.js) to prevent unnecessary re-renders when props haven't changed
+  - [x] Extended performance optimizations from page-leisure-simple.js to ensure consistent memoization across all layouts
+  - [x] Build succeeded with only minor lint warnings about link accessibility, app ready for testing to validate reduced renders across all layouts
+### Technical Tasks - Layout Element Caching Optimization
+  - [x] Implemented element caching in all dynamic layout components (page-vanilla.js, page-wide.js, page-explore.js, page-mirror.js, page-double.js) using useRef(Map) to cache component elements by componentId, preventing remounts that cause hook count mismatches
+  - [x] Replaced addComponentsByZone with individual addComponent calls for each widget, ensuring consistent performance across all layouts
+  - [x] Build succeeded with only minor lint warnings, app ready for testing to validate stable renders and no hook errors in any layout